dylan-slack/Fooling-LIME-SHAP/readme.md

-# Adversarial Attacks on Post Hoc Explanation
+# Adversarial Attacks on Post Hoc Explanations

 This is the code for our paper, "How can we fool LIME and SHAP?
 Adversarial Attacks on Post hoc Explanation Methods."